 There was also plenty of action going on with the bee-eaters.
 These stunning little birds build their nests on the ground so the wet weather had been catastrophic for them.
 Now with summer in full swing, they were making up for lost time & trying for a second clutch.

-Our Birds of the Spanish Plains holiday is a great tour if you like bird photography due to the sheer number of different species available.
+Our Birds of the Spanish Plains holiday is a great holiday if you like bird photography due to the sheer number of different species available.
 Our location offers opportunities for great portraits such as this vulture perched on a tree stump just below a fellow scavenger.

 A raven in wildflowers.